textileio/go-threads/db/README.md

 #### Dispatcher
 This is an internal component not available in the public API.
 Main responsibility: Source of truth regarding known `db.Event`s for the `DB`.
-Will notify registered parties to let them know about new ones..
+Will notify registered parties to let them know about new ones.

 Every `Event` generated in the `DB` is sent to a `Dispatcher` when write transactions are committed.
 The dispatcher is responsible for broadcasting